Lasagna Stuffed Peppers

 The holiday season is always an especially wonderful time of year to gather friends and family to share a meal.
 With Christmas music on, lights twinkling from the tree, and a platter of sweets tempting us with every pass by the buffet, these moments are filled with sparkly comfort.

-Dairy foods play a big part in my family’s everyday life, with milk served at nearly every meal, and a variety of cheeses and yogurts always at the ready for meals and snacks.
+Dairy foods play a big part in my family’s everyday life.
+We serve milk at nearly every meal.
+And a variety of cheeses and yogurts are always at the ready for meals and snacks.

 Did you know?

-- Nutritionists recommend three 8-ounce servings of milk a day, rich in high-quality protein and essential nutrients.
+- Milk is rich in high-quality protein and essential nutrients, and nutritionists recommend three 8-ounce servings a day.
 This equals about a gallon each week.
-But 46 million Americans – including 12 million children – served by Feeding America only get on average 1 gallon of milk ALL year.
+But 46 million Americans – including 12 million children – only get on average 1 gallon of milk ALL YEAR.

 - Milk is the No. 1 nutritious product requested by food bank clients, but it is rarely donated.
-The Great American Milk Drive is delivering thousands of gallons of milk to families who would otherwise go without.
-Donate milk this holiday season, and see how much milk has been donated in your state at MilkLife.com/give.
-A $5 donation gives a gallon of milk to a family in-need.
+You can help families in-need, with a donation any time of year, plus the annual Great American Milk Drive.
+This event delivers thousands of gallons of milk to families who would otherwise go without.
+For more information, visit MilkLife.com/give.

 Cheesy Lasagna Stuffed Peppers